playcanvas/developer.playcanvas.com/content/tutorials/intermediate/more-cameras.md

 We set up an object containing the names of the camera Entities that correspond to the arrow and space keys [(see the Designer scene)][designer].

-Next we loop through the keys and if one was pressed then we find the entity by it's name, and we set it to be the current camera using the `setCamera()` function we defined early in the script which disables the current active camera, then finds the new camera to activate.
+Next we loop through the keys and if one was pressed then we find the entity by its name, and we set it to be the current camera using the `setCamera()` function we defined early in the script which disables the current active camera, then finds the new camera to activate.

 [basic_cameras]: /tutorials/beginner/basic-cameras/
 [frustum]: https://en.wikipedia.org/wiki/Frustum